shermanlam/E11/README.md

 ###V3

-Third generation board that uses the 2nd generation board's general layout but fixes the known issues
+Third generation board that uses the 2nd generation board's general layout but fixes the known issues.
+This board has not been produced.

 ####Features
 - Uses the omron tactile switches (B3F-4050).